 The Karen, Burma's largest ethnic minority, are concentrated in the Irrawaddy Delta and near the border with Thailand.
 The Shan are based in the Shan plateau, bound by the borders with China and Thailand.

-1949 - On 1 February Ne Win is made commander-in-chief of the Tatmadaw (armed forces).
+1949 - Ne Win is made commander-in-chief of the Tatmadaw (armed forces) on 1 February.
 On 1 April he becomes deputy prime minister, home minister and minister for defence in the new government.
-He exploits the ethnic conflicts to strengthen his position and extend the influence of the army, which is purged of Karen soldiers and officers.
+He exploits the country's ethnic conflicts to strengthen his position and extend the influence of the army, which is purged of Karen soldiers and officers.

 The AFPFL wins elections in 1951-52 and 1956 but internal tensions develop and the party splits in 1958, with the army supporting Ne Win's Burmese Socialist Party faction.
 Despite the political instability, the economy prospers, with growth averaging more than 6% during the 1950s.

 1958 - With the AFPFL unable to govern and civil unrest increasing, the prime minister is forced to ask Ne Win to form a temporary military government.
 Ne Win rules in caretaker mode for 18 months.
 During this time he attempts to modernise the bureaucracy and control separatist elements in the Shan states.

 1960 - Democracy is restored with the running of a general election.
 However, the new government's accommodation of tribal separatist movements and promotion of Buddhism as the state religion alarms the military.

 1962 - On 1 March, following rebellions by the Shan and Kachin tribes, the military acts.
 Ne Win returns to power in a bloodless coup d'état.

 The prime minister, politicians and representatives of the ethnic minorities are arrested.
 The constitution is suspended and parliament is dissolved.
 The civil rights of Chinese and Indian minorities are curtailed.